 Located in the southern suburbs of Nairobi is an English manor house.
 When it was built, the country was unclaimed bush rampant with African wildlife.
-The home of Karen Blixen is nearby who posthumously lends her name to this suburb, Karen.
-The house was built in the 1930s but this is no Art Deco creation.
-It is pure Home Counties, a property which would not be unfamiliar to the admirers of Agatha Christie.
+The home of Karen Blixen is nearby, who posthumously lends her name to this suburb, Karen.
+The house was built in the 1930s, but this is no Art Deco creation.
+It is pure Home Counties, a property that would not be unfamiliar to the admirers of Agatha Christie.

 Interested in staying?
 Look no further; Giraffe Manor